7 things to know about Lebanon's parliament elections

 “It is time!” one Christian party’s campaign posters proclaimed.
 “It is time for popcorn,” countered a red-nosed clown in an online meme.

-A Twitter account listed 12 octogenarian candidates and pronounced them The List of “We Belong to God and to Him we all return” — a local saying for those that have already passed away.
+A Twitter account listed 12 octogenarian candidates and pronounced them The List of “We Belong to God and to Him we all return” — a local saying for the deceased.

-Two artists, Michelle and Noel Keserwany, struck a chord with a music video gone viral, urging young people to make new choices and break the cycle.
-Its refrain is a catchy call to action: “Here we go again, here we go again.”
+Two artists, Michelle and Noel Keserwany, struck a chord with a music video urging young people to make new choices and break the cycle.
+Its refrain: “Here we go again, here we go again.”